ShadowTheHedgehogHacking/2P-ShdTH/README.md

 Story Mode, Select Mode, Expert Mode, Last Story.

-## Level Status / Important Notes
+## Important Notes
-# TURN OFF VIBRATION IN-GAME OR YOU WILL EXPERIENCE MORE CRASHES!
+* TURN OFF VIBRATION IN-GAME OR YOU WILL EXPERIENCE MORE CRASHES!
 * All levels and modes are compatible v2.0+
 * DO NOT USE GCR to build custom ISO!
 GCR causes problems with the extended DOL.
+Build using Dolphin (steps below).
 * Playing in Dolphin Extracted Format / FST IS NOT Recommended!
 Has a higher rate of crashing for this mod and game in general.
 * You can change characters.
 Select 2P-VS, select characters, back out to the main menu at the 1-3 round select screen.
 Your character choices will carry over to 2P CO-OP.

 ## How to play / Setup
+This mod is only compatible with the NTSC-U GameCube version.

-Please verify you are using a 1:1 ShadowTheHedgehog USA ISO:
+Please verify you are using a 1:1 Shadow The Hedgehog NTSC-U ISO (steps in *Building the ISO*).

-CRC32: `f582cf1e`

-or

-SHA-1: `5dc81ad9c97549394e30bedc252bfa37d4db1de0`

 You can find a setup tutorial video by searching for "Shadow 2P Mod v2.2 - How To Setup by dreamsyntax" on YouTube

+### Xdelta ISO patch
+* TODO for release v2.3

 ### Building the ISO / Setting up Dolphin
-**NOTE: Even if you plan to play on real hardware, you will need Dolphin to build the Custom ISO!**
+**NOTE: Even if you plan to play on real hardware, you will need Dolphin to build the Custom ISO**
-1. Get the latest beta or dev Dolphin - [dolphin-5.0-14344 or newer](https://dolphin-emu.org/download/)
+1. Get the latest beta or dev Dolphin - [dolphin-5.0-20201 or newer](https://dolphin-emu.org/download/)
 2. Before launching dolphin, create an empty file `portable.txt` in the same folder as Dolphin.exe
 3. Ensure you have the US version of ShadowTheHedgehog:
 	* Right click the game in Dolphin, click Properties.
 	* Click the Verify tab.
 Click Verify Integrity.
+	* Hash should match this:
-	* CRC32 calculated should match: `f582cf1e`
+	* CRC32: `f582cf1e`
+	* or
+	* SHA-1: `5dc81ad9c97549394e30bedc252bfa37d4db1de0`

 ### Extraction of Game / FST Format
 1. Open Dolphin